-In the event the Commission requests additional information when auditing the Summary of Payments, whether in writing or telephonic, the employer/surety/adjuster shall submit the requested information within fifteen (15) working days.
-Failure to timely respond to missing information requests on Summaries of Payment may trigger a site audit.
+In the event the Commission requests additional information when auditing the Summary of PaymentsFinal Reports, whether in writing or telephonic, the employer/surety/adjuster shall submit the requested information within fifteen (15) working days.
+For all other Commission inquiries, a response is expected in a timely manner.
+Failure to timely respond to missing information requests on Summaries of Payment may trigger a site full audit.
 For all other Commission inquiries, a response is expected in a timely manner.

-• Surety response to Commission inquiry on a claim file or request for additional information for approval of a Summary of Payment
+• Surety response to Commission inquiry on a claim file or request for additional information for approval of a Summary of PaymentFinal Report